unisys12/unisys12.github.io/src/content/blog/using-enums-in-livewire-form.md

     placeholder="{{ $this->getAgeGroup }}"
     wire:model="form.age_group"
     disabled="true"
+    readonly="true"
   />
 </div>
 ```

 **Note**: Notice that I am calling the computed property method on the placeholder of a disabled element. _I don't this this is would be considered an approved way of doing this.
-Try it at your own risk!_ This is a This is more for testing purposes.
-Just to see if it works correctly and it does!
+Try it at your own risk!_ This is more for testing purposes, just to see if it works correctly and it does!
 Submitting the form passes the data along nicely.
 In practice though, I would use a hidden element so that I can actually remove it from the view completely.
 By the way, this is a [WireUI Input Component](https://wireui.dev/components/input), which I will be using throughout the project.
-By setting the `disabled` property to `true`, the placeholder attribute of the element itself is not rendered in the DOM that I can see.
+By setting the `disabled` property to `true`, as well as the `readonly` property to `true`, we remove the possibility that the user might change this value to something unexpected.
+The placeholder attribute of the element itself is not rendered in the DOM that I can see.

 ## Summary

-This project currently has 19 enums for different animal attributes and I cannot wait to play with others.
+This project currently has 19 enums for different animal attributes, with more to added as I progress through the project, and I cannot wait to play with others.
 Most of them will not require such things as this, but that's fine.

+## Update

+I have to be honest here.
+This feels like some kind of super power!
+I used the above method on another element combo and it just works.